Phlavya/Game-dos-m-sseis/README.md

 ## Lógica do jogo:

-Pilote os aviões usando as setas e evite, vença sua melhor pontuação!
+Pilote os aviões a usar como setas e  vença a sua melhoria!

 ## Ferramentas usadas: